How Nations Evolve

 Housing and Wealth Accumulation in Urban China, Before and After the 1994 Housing Reform

 ABSTRACT: We empirically document large increases in financial wealth and housing wealth/income ratios of urban Chinese households between 1995 and 2002.
 We analyze the drivers behind these trends with the help of a quantitative model with endogenous housing choice and housing sector choice.
 Our focus is on the supply change, the preference shock and the institutional changes that the urban housing market experienced following the 1994 housing reform, in particular the introduction of mortgage markets and the introduction of a large private housing market replacing the allocation of housing through state-owned enterprises.
-We find that the supply change, the preference shock as well as the introductionn of private housing markets are important, the latter by resolving misallocation that is present in the pre-reform allocation of dwellings, which distorts households’ optimal choices.
+We find that the supply change, the preference shock as well as the introduction of private housing markets are important, the latter by resolving misallocation that is present in the pre-reform allocation of dwellings, which distorts households’ optimal choices.
 The introduction of the mortgage markets has a limited impact.
 We conclude that housing related factors including institutional changes affect Chinese households’ saving behavior and can explain a significant part of the data trends.

-A Tale of Two Civilizations (Work in Progress)
+A Tale of Two Civilizations

 ABSTRACT: We micro-found the payoff matrix of the prisoners' dilemma game that allows for economic growth.
 Collectivists are matched to play the game and can be (non-)trustworthy.
 Individualists don't participate in the game and can produce intermediate goods used by collectivists in their production of the final good.
 Parents rationally choose to transmit (non-)trustworthiness values to or cultivate individualism in their children, and this choice is influenced by spatial patterns of cooperation, productivity and enforcement institutions.
 The European and Chinese civilizations evolve on distinct economic, cultural and institutional trajectories due to a mere difference in initial social distance.
 Individualism and contracting institutions develop in Europe while proximity matching is popular in China.
 As a result, the European development path features a high level of initial conflicts, early emergence of individualism and contracting institutions, both of which lead to innovations and faster economic development.
 Moreover, the development of contracting institutions expands the scope of cooperation and induces generalized morality.
 The Chinese development path features a low level of initial conflicts, a large initial scope of cooperation but late emergence of individualism.
 Proximity matching increases cooperation within a narrow group, facilitates collectivist culture and postpones emergence of innovative spirits.